-Offerors must provide a narrative explanation of how the organization meets or exceeds the Minimum Prior Experience Requirements as described in Sec.
+Offerors must provide a detailed explanation of how they meet the minimum prior experience requirements as described in Sec.
 1.04.

-Offerors must provide a narrative description of the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual(s) responsible and accountable for the completion of each component and deliverable of the RFP.
+Offerors must provide detail on the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP; and indicate how each assigned staff member meets the minimum requirements for the RFP.